angeldollface/ceramic.rs/README.markdown

 - 3.)
 Copy this IMEI number or write it down.
 - 4.)
 Put the number into the input field.
 - 5.)
 Click "VALIDATE"!
 - 6.)
-Receive the status of your IMEI number from the text below the "VALIDATE" button that says `IMEI valid: Type something!`.
+Receive the status of your IMEI number from the text below the "VALIDATE" button that says `IMEI valid: Enter an IMEI number!`.

 Note: You can use this fake IMEI for testing: `356728113476259`